 There’s lots of things you may want to know if you suspect you have Japanese knotweed on your site.
 You’ll find everything you’re ever likely to want to know about your Japanese knotweed survey here, but if you still have questions just give our experts a call!

-Knotweed causes problems because it spreads so quickly and it is very difficult to get rid of.
-It is a robust plant, capable of growing in difficult conditions on the sides of Japanese volcanos, so in the comparatively welcoming climate of the UK it can grow far more rapidly.
-You may of heard the horror stories of home owners having the price of their home slashed because it emerged that Knotweed was present on their property or property developers being refused planning permission due to Knotweed on the site.
+Japanese knotweed causes problems because it spreads so quickly and it is very difficult to get rid of.
+It is a robust plant, capable of growing in difficult conditions on the sides of Japanese volcanos, so in the comparatively welcoming climate of the UK, it can grow far more rapidly.
+You may have heard the horror stories of homeowners having the price of their home slashed because it emerged that Japanese knotweed was present on their property or property developers being refused planning permission due to Japanese knotweed being found on the site.

 If a surveyor finds Japanese knotweed on a site and includes this in a report, it can seriously harm the chances of a loan provider giving you the funds you need.
 Some lenders including Barclays and Santander require that you get a professional in to eradicate the knotweed before a mortgage offer is made.
 Knotweed eradication can cost in the region of £3000 and it can take some time to sort out the problem, with treatments sometimes needing to be done over a number of seasons.